 The substrate used to grow strawberries is very aggressive.
 Nutrients which are added to the irrigation water can also have an impact.
 “Granite® is ideal in this application because it has multiple coating layers,” notes Sebastiaan Smeur.
 “We can specify polyurethane and polyester coatings on one or both sides, depending on the plants to be grown.”

 Granite® is part of ArcelorMittal's Nature range.
 These steels do not contain hexavalent chromium (recognised as a human carcinogen) or heavy metals and comply with Europe’s REACH regulation on the registration, evaluation, authorisation, and restriction of chemicals.
-All Granite® production lines have achieved the ECCA Premium® label which sets minimum standards for the quality and sustainability of pre-painted metals.

 The substrate used to grow strawberries is extremely aggressive, but Granite® remains durable